starfishmod/MIDI2_CPP/README.md

 Please read the MIDI 2.0 specification on https://midi.org/specifications to understand the following.

 This library can:
-* Convert MIDI 1.0 Bystream to UMP
+* Convert MIDI 1.0 Byte stream to UMP
 * Process and send UMP Streams
 * Process and Send MIDI-CI Messages
 * Build UMP 32 bit Words to send

 This library is designed to use a small footprint.
 This means it is upto the appliction to:
  * Store Remote MIDI-CI Device details
- * Upon recieving MIDI-CI Message to interpret the Messages data structure (e.g. Profile Id bytes, Note On Articulation etc.)
+ * Upon receiving MIDI-CI Message to interpret the Messages data structure (e.g. Profile Id bytes, Note On Articulation etc.)
- * Handle logic and NAK sending and recieving.
+ * Handle logic and NAK sending and receiving.
  * Large data is handled in small chunks to keep memory small.

-This means the overheads for a simple MIDI 2.0 device is down to compile size around 10k with a memory footprint of around 1k.
+This means the overheads for a simple MIDI 2.0 device is down to a compiled size of around 10k (possibly less?), with a memory footprint of around 1k.

 ### TODO
 * Protocol Negotiation